Code-Institute-Submissions/milestone-project-119/testing.md

 ***

 Testing this site was conducted using various methods to identify any bugs throughout the site.
 I did not use automatic testing such as Jasmine as I did not feel confident in having enough knowledge to execute the testing in this area.
-I did use however automatic testing in the form of W3C
+However, I did use automatic testing in the form of W3C
 Validators and JSHint.

 ## W3C Validators

 The W3C Markup Validator and W3C CSS Validator Services were used to validate the code on all of the pages and to make sure that there were no syntax errors in the project.
-Both the HTML and CSS code was run through these services regualarly during the building of this project to ensure the code was valid throughout the process and to avoid nasty suprises at the end.
+Both the HTML and CSS code were run through these services regularly during the building of this project to ensure the code was valid throughout the process and to avoid nasty suprises at the end.

 * [W3C Markup Validator](https://validator.w3.org/)